Matts966/alphasql/README.md

 ## Parallel Execution

-The output DAG can be run parallely using [bq_jobrunner](https://github.com/tsintermax/bq_jobrunner) and Python.
+For BigQuery, the output DAG can be run parallely using [bq_jobrunner](https://github.com/tsintermax/bq_jobrunner) and Python.

 ```Python
 from bq_jobrunner.bq_jobrunner import BQJobrunner